Calendar

 Celebrate the vernal equinox by cleaning out your home, clearing your mind, letting things go, and burning the evidence.

-The Hungry Forager (who is much loved by but unaffiliated with this church) is holding a tree identification workshop, location TBD.
+The Hungry Forager (who is much loved by but unaffiliated with this church) is holding a tree identification workshop in Louisville, Ky.

 Spring Foraging Workshop